visajkapadia/kata-social-network/README.md

 - UserMessage class is used to create a post.
 We are required to pass User (who created this message) & message content inorder to initialize.
 - UserTimeline is a class which contains all the mapping of users and their posts.
 - TimeAgo is a helper class which helps converting timestamp to x seconds ago format.

+Test cases are provided in the Test folder